Inflamed gums (Gingivitis): causes, symptoms and treatment

-Gingivitis is the early stage of gum disease.
-Gum disease, also known as periodontal disease, is an infection of the tissues that surround your teeth, and is caused by a build-up of plaque.
+Gingivitis is the early stage of gum disease (periodontitis or peri-implantitis).
+Gum disease, also known as periodontal disease, is an infection of the tissues that surround your teeth and is caused by a build-up of plaque.
 Research reveals that the body and oral health are closely related.
 Gum disease can have a serious impact on your health.
 Scientific research has shown a relationship with other diseases, like heart disease, systemic diseases, Alzheimers and diabetes.

 Inflamed gums can be caused by bacteria in the plaque.
 Plaque is a combination of a soft and sticky and an almost invisible layer of protein and bacteria on your teeth.
 This can result into tartar.
 If you don’t do anything about this, more and more layers of tartar will develop.
 If your dental hygiene isn’t up to mark, your gum can start bleeding and even be infected.
 If there are too many layers present you cannot get rid of this yourself anymore.
 For this problem you should contact your dentist or dental hygienist.
 The inflammation is usually reversible, but when present chronically it can spread to the deeper bone tissue.